duolinwang/MusiteDeep/README.md

 ```sh
 python predict.py -input ../testdata/testing_proteins_PKA.fasta -predict-type custom -model-prefix custom_PKA -output custom_PKA_results.txt
 ```
+#### Training and testing data used for paper (Fig.4) is provided in the folder of testdata.
+testing_proteins_ST.fasta is the test data for S and T (annotated after 2008). trainning_proteins_nonredundant_50_ST.fasta is the training data for S and T with no more than 50% identity with the test data. trainning_proteins_nonredundant_10_ST.fasta is the training data for S and T with no more than 10% identity with the test data.
+S or T followed by "#" indicates the positive sites.

 ### Citation：
 Please cite the following paper for using MusiteDeep:
 Duolin Wang, Shuai Zeng, Chunhui Xu, Wangren Qiu, Yanchun Liang, Trupti Joshi, Dong Xu*, MusiteDeep: a Deep-learning Framework for General and Kinase-specific Phosphorylation Site Prediction.